Acanthamoeba keratitis: What contact lens wearers need to know

-- Unless you are wearing disposable contact lenses that are replaced daily, always clean your contacts immediately upon removal, rubbing the lenses under a stream of multipurpose solution even if using a "no-rub" solution and storing them in a clean case filled with fresh (not "topped off") multipurpose or disinfecting solution.
+Always clean your contacts immediately upon removal (unless you are wearing disposable contact lenses that are replaced daily).
+To clean your lenses, rub the lenses under a stream of multipurpose solution – even if using a “no-rub” solution – and store them in a clean case filled with fresh (not “topped off”) multipurpose or disinfecting solution.

 Cleanliness and proper care are equally important for contact lens cases.

 It’s important to clean, rinse and air-dry your contact lens case immediately after removing your lenses from the case.
 Discard the old solution and rub the inside wells of the case with clean fingers for at least five seconds.
 Then fill the case with multipurpose solution or sterile saline (not tap or bottled water), dump this out, and store the case upside down with the caps off.